 “By keeping up those same habits and practices, I was able to grow in that new position and my salary grew with it,” said Browning, who now works as a senior analyst.
 “Over several years, my salary reached $80,000.
 I eventually obtained another position using my much stronger resume, bringing me to the $100,000 mark, a 150% increase from my starting salary.”

-They Switched Companies
+She Switched Companies

-“The former job was a great environment for learning as a junior engineer, but the salary was lower than market value,” they said.
+“The former job was a great environment for learning as a junior engineer, but the salary was lower than market value,” she said.
 “Although I stayed in the same career, I doubled my income by jumping companies.”

 Why This Worked